Diocese of Cochin: History

-Before the missionaries, people of Malabar practiced Hinduism, Christianity, Islam, and Judaism.
-Three out of the eight Franciscan friars, who sailed from Lisbon to India died in the 1500 masacre in Kozhikode.
-The survivors then settled at Kochi and from there began the foundation of the Diocese of Cochin.
-They also received support from other missionaries working from the city which was a centre.
-Vasco da Gama, a messenger from Portugal who had arrived at Cochin accepted the writings of the early converted Christians for the King of Portugal.
-The Syrian Bishop of those Christians promised obedience to the pope through the Franciscan missionaries and two Nestorian priests, who later accompanied Gama to Lisbon en route for Rome.
-The pioneer priests of the diocese, Franciscans João d'Elvas and Pedro d'Amarante until 1507, preached the Gospel at Vypin, Pallippuram, and Kodungallur.
-Father Vincent de Lagos established the College of Kodungallur in 1540 to train the Nestorian Christians.

 The Papal Bull of Pope Paul IV, which was used earlier in erecting the diocese was also utilised in raising the collegiate church of the Holy Cross, and the parish church of Cochin to a cathedral of the diocese with the first Bishop of Cochin, a Dominican Father Jorge Tremudo.
 In 1577, Brother João Gonsalves, S.J. was engraved at Cochin for the first time, thus, outlined the first Malealam book Outlines of Christian Doctrine, which was written in Portuguese by St. Francis Xavier to aid children.
 Cochin was taken on 6 January 1663, by the Dutch after a siege of six months.
 The city was reduced in size; the clergy were expelled; the monasteries and colleges, bishop's palace, etc., were razed to the ground.
 The church of St. Francis of Assisi, belonging to the Franciscan monastery was spared by the conquerors and converted for their religious use.
 After the English overthrew the Dutch, they kept the church which was turned into a merchandise to serve as a witness to the past four centuries, as well as an existing oldest church in India.